daguilarm/laravel-action-forms/README.md

     ],
 ```

-With this, when `PostCss` scans the all package, so we have a file in `config/action-forms-tailwind-safe.php` where you can add your tailwind safe list:
+With this, when `PostCss` scans the all package it will discover the classes used by the package.
+You have also a file in `config/action-forms-tailwind-safe.php` where you can add your tailwind safe list, in case you need it:

 ```js
 // Tailwind Safe list